-The partnership between Teach For America Greater Boston and Boston University is based on a shared commitment to increasing equity in urban education.
+The partnership between Teach For America Massachusetts and Boston University is based on a shared commitment to increasing equity in urban education.
 The program lasts for two years, and it has been designed to meet the needs of TFA Corps members serving in the districts of Boston, Cambridge, Revere, Chelsea, Fall River, New Bedford, and Lawrence.
 Specifically, the purposes of this program are to:

 - Support the development of beginning teachers as they work to increase student learning and make academic gains in their classrooms and schools

 - Provide coursework that establishes a theoretical and pedagogical framework for beginning teachers, as well as coursework that will result in the creation of practical, meaningful classroom strategies in teachers’ respective content areas